-Excel Realty N Infra to Enter Renewable Power Segment through Joint Venture | www.lokmattimes.com
+Excel Realty N Infra to enter renewable power segment through Joint Venture | www.lokmattimes.com

 The Indian renewable energy sector is the fourth most attractive renewable energy market in the world.
 With the increased support of Government and improved economics, the sector has become attractive from an investors perspective.

 As India looks to meet its energy demand on its own, which is expected to reach 15,820 TWh by 2040, renewable energy is set to play an important role.
 The government plans to establish renewable energy capacity of 523 GW (including 73 GW from Hydro) by 2030.
-The country is targeting about 450 Gigawatt (GW) of installed renewable energy capacity by 2030 — about 280 GW (over 60%) is expected from solar.
+The country is targeting about 450 Gigawatt (GW) of installed renewable energy capacity by 2030 -- about 280 GW (over 60 per cent) is expected from solar.

 Government of India has also taken various step to boost India's renewable energy sector like

 In the Budget, the government allocated Rs.
-19,500 crore (US$ 2.57 billion) for a PLI scheme to boost manufacturing of high-efficiency solar modules.
+19,500 crore (USD 2.57 billion) for a PLI scheme to boost manufacturing of high-efficiency solar modules.

 Also encourage rooftop solar is being given a boost by the Ministry of New and Renewable Energy and it plans to undertake Rooftop Solar Programme Phase Il, which aims to install RTS capacity of 4,000 MW in the residential sector by end 2022 with subsidy benefits which would create a huge demand.